Summary

 Extra money in Bolivian pesos.

-How much is the entrance fee to Tiahuanaco?
+How far is the entrance to Tiahuanaco?

 If you prefer to go privately, you may have problems with transportation due to the low traffic of vehicles in the area.
 It is worth mentioning that the entrance fee to this place is US$ 12 (80 Bs), which is paid when entering Tiwanaku.